 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Clean, clear, well lit and well-resourced environment Access to specialist areas such as multi-sensory room Stimulating external play areas Well resourced environment ICT facilities, including, cameras, iPads as well as switch adapted equipment Large external, accessible play areas Access to local sporting area such as the Launceston Leisure Centre for sports and swimming.
-Access to a wide range of additional therapies as required - Physiotherapy, Occupational therapy Resources stored in labelled containers with symbols to aid identification and independence The school environment is accessible to all Accessible and specially adapted bathrooms/changing facilities Appropriately sized tables, chairs and furniture to promote appropriate postural management All areas of school are maintained to a high standard Specialist equipment such as overhead hoists, specialist seating, standing frames, on the advice/referral from occupational therapists and health colleagues as required Sensory room Wheelchair accessible playground with ramps & safety rails Provision is made for pupils who need a quiet and supervised area when they are unable to cope during unstructured times.
+Access to a wide range of additional therapies as required - physiotherapy, Rebound Therapy, Occupational therapy The school environment is accessible to all Accessible and specially adapted bathrooms/changing facilities Appropriately sized tables, chairs and furniture to promote appropriate postural management All areas of school are maintained to a high standard All ARB staff trained in Moving &amp; Handling Pupils feel safe in an environment where Specialist equipment such as overhead hoists, specialist seating, standing frames, on the advice/referral from occupational therapists and health colleagues Sensory room Wheelchair accessible playground with ramps &amp; safety rails Rise and fall tables Provision is made for pupils who need a quiet and supervised area when they are unable to cope during unstructured times.
 Disabled toilets Designated teaching areas for identified pupils, as required Parts of classroom / areas of the ARB modified to meet needs of pupils with more complex need.
-Personalised Moving and Handling risk assessments to inform moving and handling techniques Dedicated learning areas, resources matched to pupils behavioural, medical, physical, communication, social and learning needs with individual motivators and rewards

-- All ARB staff trained in Moving & Handling - Pupils feel safe in an environment where bullying is minimal and dealt with effectively - All areas of the school have wheelchair accessible classes - Staff trained in Team Teach - Accessible outside areas - Fully fenced playground area with covered outdoor area beside the ARB for all weather outdoor experience / play opportunities - Access to extensive school outdoor environment and class raised bed for growing plants / fruits / vegetable - Teachers focus on rewarding good behaviour to promote a positive learning environment - Pupil Emergency Evacuation Plans (PEEP) completed for all pupils in the ARB - There is a named child protection officer, designated safeguarding officer (and deputies) and a named child in care teacher for the Multi Academy Trust (MAT)
+Personalised Moving and Handling risk assessments to inform moving and handling techniques Dedicated learning areas, resources matched to pupils behavioural, medical, physical, communication, social and learning needs with individual motivators and rewards bullying is absolutely minimal and dealt with effectively • All areas of the school have wheelchair accessible classes • Staff trained in Team Teach • Accessible outside areas • Fully fenced playground area with covered outdoor area beside the ARB for all weather outdoor experience / play opportunities • Access to extensive school outdoor environment and class raised bed for growing plants / fruits / vegetable • Teachers focus on rewarding good behaviour to promote a positive learning environment • Pupil Emergency Evacuation Plans (PEEP) completed for all pupils in the ARB • There is a named child protection officer, designated safeguarding officer (and deputies) and a named child in care teacher for the Multi Academy Trust (MAT)